joeseffdl/Portfolio/README.md

 By harmonizing simplicity with dynamic elements, the design not only offers a visually appealing experience but also ensures efficient navigation and interaction.
 This balance of minimalism with innovative scroll-based features and animations creates a polished, professional presentation that highlights both creativity and technical skill.

 ## Stay Connected! 📬
-You can reach me through [LinkedIn](https://www.linkedin.com/in/joeseffdl/ "@joeseffdl") or you can send me an email [📧](mailto:joeseffdl@gmail.com "Click to send an email to Joseph")
+You can reach me through [LinkedIn](https://www.linkedin.com/in/joeseffdl/ "@joeseffdl") or you can send me an email by click the icon next to this text [📧](mailto:joeseffdl@gmail.com "Click to send an email to Joseph")